code-memento/vuepress/about-me.md

 ![Avatar](./img/avatar.png)

 Hi, I’m Zakaria.
-I’m a Java Architect, Software developer and technology enthusiast.
+I’m a Software Architect and technology enthusiast.
 On this blog I share my ideas and knowledge about the things I encounter in the wild.
 I’m interested in the tech community, helping people, driving forward new technologies and gaining a deeper understanding of the how everything works.

 The idea of creating **Code Memento** came from a simple problem, it's that I wanted to gather all the code snippets that I use a lot, solutions of issues that I encounter and tricks that I like and that I might forgot.
 Another motivation was that I explained the same topics every now and then.
 The solution that I came by is to create a blog with simple and straightforward articles with focus on code.